TroelsMortensen/BugHuntersBackend/README.md

       * GivenInvalid... (method)
       * GivenInvalid... (method)

-I have not yet concluded, whether I like the approach, but will try to stick to it for now.
+I have not yet concluded, whether I like the approach, but will try to stick to it for now.\
+This may work better if you have a class with multiple methods to test, like some collection.
+The example was of a stack.
+Most of my classes just have one method, so this organization may be overkill in most cases.